Associate Professor of Political Theory

 She is the author of four books: The Politics of Repressed Guilt (2018, Edinburgh University Press); Power and Feminist Agency in Capitalism (2017, Oxford University Press), for which she has received the 2018 ASCINA (Austrian Scientists and Scholars in North America) book award for research excellence; Working-Class Women in Elite Academia (2004, Peter Lang); and Die Zerstörung des Mythos von der Friedfertigen Frau (1998, Peter Lang).
 She currently working on a new book project titled: Analyzing the Far Right: A Psychoanalytic and Feminist Critical Theory Perspective.

-She has published articles in several journals, including Political Theory, Perspectives of Politics, Theory & Event, Contemporary Political Theory, Constellations, Social Philosophy Today, The Good Society, Open Cultural Studies, Philosophy & Social Criticism, The Berlin Journal of Critical Theory, and Radical Philosophy Review.
-She has also contributed several book chapters to anthologies on Frankfurt school critical theory with a recent chapter in Reading Adorno (2019), and The Democratic Arts of Mourning (2019).
+She has recently published and forthcoming articles in several journals, including Political Theory, Perspectives of Politics, Theory & Event, Contemporary Political Theory, Constellations, Social Philosophy Today, The Good Society, Critical Horizons, Open Cultural Studies, Philosophy & Social Criticism, The Berlin Journal of Critical Theory, and Radical Philosophy Review.
+She has also contributed several book chapters to anthologies on Frankfurt school critical theory with a chapter forthcoming in How to Critique Authoritarian Populism, and recent chapters in Reading Adorno and The Democratic Arts of Mourning.

 Prior to coming to Washington State University in 2012, she taught at Roanoke College and Dartmouth College, and held post-doc positions at Harvard University and the University of Chicago.
 Her research has been supported with several distinguished grants and fellowships, including a Fulbright Fellowship and an APART (Austrian Program for Advanced Research and Technology) Fellowship.
 In 2019 she received the WSU Arts and Humanities Fellowship, which supports her new book project Analyzing the Far Right.
-She lectures around the world, and in 2019 she has been invited to give public lectures at Simon Fraser University and the University of British Columbia in Canada; in Europe at the Central European University in Hungary, and the University of Vienna in Austria; and at Penn State University, the University of Kentucky, and Columbia University in the United States.
+She lectures around the world.
+In 2020 she has been invited to give public lectures at Yale University in the United States and the University of Sao Paulo in Brazil.
+In 2019 she gave public lectures at Simon Fraser University and the University of British Columbia in Canada; at the Central European University in Hungary; and at Penn State University and Columbia University in the United States.

 In Washington State University’s Politics, Philosophy, and Public Affairs School, Professor Leeb teaches both politics and philosophy courses, and offers undergraduate courses on the development of Marxist thought, feminism and philosophy, contemporary political theory, and classical political thought.
 She offers graduate courses that introduce graduate students to the core fields in political theory and philosophy, and supervises doctoral candidates in political theory and philosophy.